 Both could use it.
-Afresa is for prandial control — mealtime only - not basal doses.
-For about 70% of Type 2s, all you'll need is a regular set dose of Afresa.
+Afrezza is for prandial control — mealtime only - not basal doses.
+For about 70% of Type 2s, all you'll need is a regular set dose of Afrezza.
 This will work for everyone except the "late-stage" Type 2s, who will need to take basal insulin as well.

-The advantage for all patients is that they won't have to do carb counting or anything, because Afresa does not have to be so precisely matched to food intake.
+The advantage for all patients is that they won't have to do carb counting or anything, because Afrezza does not have to be so precisely matched to food intake.

-So can you explain the details of dosing Afresa?
+So can you explain the details of dosing Afrezza?